 - Portrait of a couple (probably Isaac Abrahamsz Massa and Beatrix Van Der Laen)

 - Still Life With A Turkey Pie

-- The Rijksmuseum first opened 200 years ago but fun fact!
-It wasn’t in Amsterdam
+- The Rijksmuseum first opened 200 years ago; however, it wasn’t in Amsterdam!

 - The museum tells the story of Dutch history from 1200 to now.
 That’s 800 years of Dutch history!

 - The Rijksmuseum was designed by famous Dutch architect Pierre Cuypers.

 Looking for somewhere to grab a bite to eat or take a break near the Rijksmuseum?
 Here are a few suggestions.
 For a more comprehensive list covering the city, check out the best restaurants in Amsterdam.